thygate/stable-diffusion-webui-depthmap-script/README.md

 ## Acknowledgements

-This project relies on code and information from following papers :
+This project relies on code and information from the following papers :

 MiDaS :